Eligibility:

 Fees listed include VAT.

-Applicants are invited to enrol by paying the Enrolment Deposit (which shall be fully non-refundable in all circumstances) as well as submitting all application documents (see the 'Applications' tab for further information).
+Applicants are invited to enrol by paying the Enrolment Deposit via the Booking Form on the website page (which shall be fully non-refundable in all circumstances) as well as submitting all application documents that can be found in your deposit payment confirmation email.
 The balance of course fees is payable as per the relevant schedule option above.

-All applicants should ensure they read and understand the Terms and Conditions of the Student Agreement and the Finance Agreement before applying and paying their Enrolment Deposit (Non-Refundable).
+All applicants should ensure they read and understand the Terms and Conditions of the Student Agreement and the Tuition Fee Contract Terms and Conditions before applying and paying their Enrolment Deposit (Non-Refundable).

 Tuition Fee Increases: